narobinson/StarWarsIOS/README.md

 # StarWarsParse
-Parse Starwars Json creates a table and show details (Used RxSwift)
+Parse Starwars Json creates a table and show details (Used RxSwift) Need to run ---pod install--- before building